-Dysmenorrhoea is one of the commonest gynaecological conditions that affects the quality of life of many women in their reproductive years.
-It means 'painful menstruation' and is derived from the Greek words dys, meaning painful; meno, meaning monthly; and rhoe, meaning flow.
-It is experienced as uterine cramps and can occur a few days prior to menstruation and/or during menstruation, and usually subsides at the end of menstruation.
+Dysmenorrhoea is one of the most common gynaecological symptoms affecting the quality of life of menstruating women.
+Its meaning, 'painful menstruation', is Greek in origin (dys meaning painful; meno meaning monthly; and rhoe meaning flow).
+It is experienced as lower abdominal pain or uterine cramps that occur during the few days prior to and/or during menstruation, and usually subsides at the end of menstruation.

-Dysmenorrhoea is further defined within 2 subcategories although it is not always easy to distinguish between both subcategories based on history and examination alone:
+Dysmenorrhoea is sub-categorised into primary and secondary, although it is not always easy to distinguish between the two based on history and examination alone:

 Primary dysmenorrhoea occurs in the absence of pelvic pathology